wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.39.4 =
+* Fixed: Allow backslashes in the articles content

 = 1.39.3 =
 * Fixed: Remove extra slashes in the media filenames